 Whether you choose the Reverse Sear Method with its robust flavors or the Sous Vide Method with its tender texture, the Coffee Rubbed Tenderloin Roast promises an unforgettable dining experience.
 Indulge in the harmonious marriage of coffee, red wine, and perfectly cooked beef, and allow your palate to be transported to new realms of happiness.

 - Roasting pan or on a sheet pan (Reverse sear method)

 - Medium saucepan

 Combine the coffee, paprika, salt, pepper, and garlic in a small mixing bowl.
 Rub it evenly into the roast.
 Cover and refrigerate four hours or overnight.

 Remove the tenderloin from the refrigerator and let it come to room temperature.
-Proceed with one of the cooking methods below.
+Proceed with one of the two cooking methods below.

 Reverse sear method:

 Preheat the oven to 250°F. Place the roast on a roasting rack set in a roasting pan or on a sheet pan.
 Cook until an instant read thermometer reads 125°F in the center of the meat.
 Remove from the oven and let it rest for at least 20 minutes before finishing it at high heat (see Finishing below).

 Place the roast and 2 tbsp cold butter in a vacuum seal bag and seal it at full vacuum.
 Using an immersion circulator, set the temperature of the water bath to 130°F. Place the sealed roast in the water bath and cook for about six hours—this will ensure a tender, moist roast.
 Let the roast rest in the bag for about 30 minutes before finishing in the high heat oven (see Finishing below).

 Preheat the oven to 450°F. Place the roast in the oven and cook for about 15 minutes—look for a deep brown color.
 Remove from oven and let the tenderloin rest one final time for about 15 minutes before enjoying.